 1 - Ritual Multivitamin (Editor's Choice)

 Ritual has created a great multivitamin and mineral formula that specifically addresses the different needs of men and women.
-That means you don’t have to work out partial or multiple doses to get the right micronutrients.
+You don’t have to work out partial or multiple doses to get the right micronutrients.

-We also liked that there’s a strong dose of vitamins B12 and K2.
+We also liked the strong dose of vitamins B12 and K2.
 That should give you a good boost of physical energy and support for heart and bone health.

-There's also vitamins and minerals like vitamin D3 and zinc to support normal muscle and immune function even during ketosis.
+Some vitamins and minerals like vitamin D3 and zinc support normal muscle and immune function even during ketosis.

 And because there are no unnecessary additives, it won’t mess up your ketosis.

 - Choose from a formula for men and women to get the ideal dose of each ingredient

 - Strong dose of vitamin D to support improved immune responses in winter

 - Vitamin B12 amount may be great for improved energy levels

 - No fillers or additives to mess up your keto efforts